hitha100507/Caramel-Cheese-Cake/README.md

 First Recipe.
 **The perfect paring of sweet and salty.
 A cheesecake baked atop a cookie graham base.
-Topped with our rich homemade salted caramel.
+Topped with rich homemade salted caramel.